DeepooBelief/Blackboard-Saver/README.md

 ## Requirements

+- Windows 10 or above.
 - Python 3.10 or newer.
 - A supported desktop browser.
+Currently supports Chrome and Chromium-based browsers and Firefox.
 - A compatible WebDriver.
 Selenium Manager can usually provide this automatically.
 - Access to Imperial College Blackboard.